peak/s5cmd/README.md

 ### Command options ###
 - S3 urls should be in the format `s3://bucket/key`
 - `cp` and `mv` commands accept the `-n` (no-clobber) option to prevent overwriting existing files or objects.
+- Uploading `cp` and `mv` commands accept the `-rr` option to store objects in reduced-redundancy mode.
 - Batch `cp` and `mv` commands also accept the `--parents` option to create the dir structure in destination.
 Dir structure is created from the first wildcard onwards.